DeepTrail/deepsecure/docs/deepsecure-release-process.md

 ## Phase 2: Comprehensive Testing

-This phase ensures the release is stable, functional, and that the documentation accurately reflects the product.
+This phase ensures the release is stable, functional, and that the documentation accurately reflects the dual architecture setup.

 ### 1. Reinstall Package in Development Mode